-Sometimes an event is so remarkably big that it completely takes over social media for a few hours, or even days.
-Think back to the last awards show, sporting event, or viral meme -- how many tweets about it popped onto your Twitter timeline?
+Sometimes an event is so big, it completely takes over social media -- often for days.
+Think back to the last awards show, sporting event, or viral meme: How many tweets about it popped onto your Twitter timeline?

-When more than 9,000 tweets are published per second, it can be hard to find great content on the platform.
-So in 2015, Twitter rolled out Twitter Moments -- curated tweets revolving around a single topic or story, all in one place.
+When more than 6,000 tweets are published per second, it can be hard to find great content on the platform.
+So, in 2015, Twitter rolled out Twitter Moments -- curated tweets revolving around a single topic or story, all in one place.

-In this blog post, we’ll dive into the 411 on Twitter Moments, how to create them, and how brands can use them.
+In this blog post, we'll give you the 4-1-1 on Twitter Moments, how to create them, and how businesses can use them to grow their list of followers and capture more branded experiences when a few tweets just won't suffice.

 Twitter Moments are collections of tweets about a topic or event.
 They can be tweeted, liked, pinned, and embedded like normal tweets, but when you tap to open a Moment, it shows you a collection of different tweets.
-Moments are published with a cover photo and introduction, so they’re kind of like a “best of” compilation article.
+Moments are published with a cover photo and introduction, likening them to a "best of" compilation article.

-You can find Twitter Moments via desktop by tapping the lightning bolt icon -- it’s in the top-left corner of Twitter on your browser.
+Twitter Moments are available via desktop and your mobile device.
+On desktop, you can find Twitter Moments by tapping the lightning bolt icon -- it's in the top-left corner of Twitter on your browser, as shown below.

-You can access Twitter Moments on mobile by tapping the magnifying glass icon -- this will take you to the Explore tab, where you can scroll down past Twitter Trends to find Twitter Moments.
+On your mobile device, you can access Twitter Moments by tapping the magnifying glass icon.
+This will take you to the Explore tab, where you can shuffle between Twitter Moments sorted into News, Sports, Fun, or Entertainment across the top -- as shown below.

 How to Create a Twitter Moment

-1) Navigate to the Moments tab, and tap “Create new Moment” on the right-hand side of your screen.
+- Click "Create new Moment" on the top-righthand side of your Twitter Moments feed.

 These will appear as a preview of your Moment on the Moments tab and on the Twitter timeline.

-3) Start adding tweets you want to incorporate in your Moment.
+3. Add tweets you want to include in your Moment.

-5) Once you’ve added all the tweets you want to your Moment, tap “Finish later” to save a draft, or “Publish” to push it live on Twitter.
+5. Click "Finish later" to save a draft of your Moment or "Publish" to push it live on Twitter.

 Once your Moment is published, you can share it in a tweet, embed it on your website, or share a link to your Moment.

-You can also create a new Twitter Moment by tapping theicon next to a tweet and selecting “Add to new Moment,” which will direct you to the Moment creation dashboard described in Step 2.
+To create a new Twitter Moment from a tweet you find on Twitter, start by tapping the downward-facing arrow next to a tweet and selecting "Add to new Moment."
+This will direct you to the Moment creation dashboard described in step 2 in the section above.
+See how this looks below.

-1) Open your Twitter app, tap the “Me” silhouette icon on the lower right-hand side of your screen, and tap the gear icon next to your profile picture.
-Then, select “Moments.”
+Creating a twitter moment on a mobile device is a fairly easy process.
+Start by tapping the "Me" silhouette icon on the lower-righthand side of your screen.
+Then, tap the gear icon next to your profile picture and select "Moments."

 To create a Twitter Moment on Android devices, the process is virtually the same -- except you access the Moments menu by tapping on your profile picture when you open up Twitter: